LockBall/WinStartAutoPy/README.md

     General
         • Run whether user is logged on or not

         ☑ Run with highest privileges
+        ☐ ☑ This may need to be selected depending on system configuration.
+        ☐ Hidden
         Configure for: Windows 10

     Triggers